 Q: How are expenses for training, etc. handled?

-A: Team Valor bills in advance on a quarterly basis.
+A: Team Valor bills actuals in arrears bi-monthly.

 Q: How are earnings distributed?